 Back in 1972 I had gotten on a train in Oklahoma with $84 dollars in my pocket, one briefcase, one suitcase, and one bicycle.
 I got off the train at Union Station in Chicago.
 It was Labor Day.
 I asked an attendant which direction was the lake.
 He checked my suitcase and bike for later pickup.
 I walked to the park, which runs along the lake, sat on a bench, and looked over my beautiful city.
 I bought a newspaper and landed a job as an unskilled laborer three days later.
 I called Jerry, told him I had $2.50-an-hour, told him to give notice at his job, and to come to Chicago.
 By a decade later, he was a practicing attorney, and I was a degreed, employed engineer.

 While I was in engineering school at Illinois Institute of Technology, I worked as a co-op student at a locomotive factory.* I liked it very much, but upon graduation, I decided to work in nuclear power.
 I helped to complete the last plant that was built in America.
-It is still putting megawatts on the grid 25 years later.
+It is still putting megawatts on the grid more than three decades later.

 In the desolation of Jerry's death, I created Objectivity.
 It was a hardcopy, subscription journal of metaphysics, epistemology, and theory of value informed by modern science.
 All twelve issues (1990–98) are now available for free online at Objectivity Archive.